leonardo-rinaldi/Arduino/README.md

 # Arduino

-Hi, here i upload some simple code write for Arduino and other different project that i create for it.
+Hi, here I upload some simple code write for Arduino and other different project that I create for it.